Going to court

-Where possible, court staff can arrange to let you into the court through a different door to the defendant and seat you away from their friends and family.
-If you're:
+Where possible, court staff can arrange to let you into the court room through a different door to the defendant and seat you away from their friends and family.

-- a witness you won't be able to watch the trial until you've given evidence
+If you're a witness you won't be able to watch the trial until you've given evidence.

 The verdict and sentencing

-The CJU or the investigating officer will tell you the outcome of the trial within one working day of being informed by the court.
+The CJU or the investigating officer will tell you the outcome of the trial after being informed by the court.
 If the defendant is found:

 If the CJU or officer can't answer all your questions about the sentence they should put you in touch with the CPS, who will be able to help.
-They may refer you to victim services for more help if you need it.
-Read more about sentencing.
+They may also refer you to victim services for more help if you need it.

 Expenses for going to court